ilmedova/chattle/README.md

 - Customer support chatbox in every single page of your web app
 - Admin panel for chatting with customers (available at: http://your-domain/chat-admin)
-- Self-hosted pusher replacement by beyondecode laravel websockets
+- Self-hosted pusher replacement by beyondcode laravel websockets

 ## <a name="requirements"></a> Requirements